hoangduytran/blender-manual/manual/addons/interface/amaranth.rst

 Override the Pass Index for all objects in the Collection.

-In order for the Pass Index to be loaded on computers without Amaranth installed, it will automatically create a text file (called AmaranthStartup.py) and save it inside the .blend, this will auto-run on startup and set the Pass Index.
+In order for the Pass Index to be loaded on computers without Amaranth installed, it will automatically create a text file (called AmaranthStartup.py) and save it inside the blend-file, this will auto-run on startup and set the Pass Index.
 Remember to have auto-run Python scripts on your Preferences.

 Usage: Select an Instanced Collection and set a Pass Index (other than zero) and press "Apply Object ID to Duplis"